 But that’s not all.
 You’re going to have to manage the landscape as well.
 Here again Wild Ones Landscaping with Native Plants will help you learn how to get it done.

 - Maintenance: water, weeding and care Designing your Garden Landscape

 - Propagation — so you want to start your own plants.
 Gathering, Rescuing and Propagating

-The Grapevine — by Wild Ones Journal editor, Maryann Whitman, is one of the Journal’s longest-running and most popular features.
+The Grapevine — by former Wild Ones Journal editor, Maryann Whitman, is one of the Journal’s longest-running and most popular features.
 Read about what’s happening relative to native plants and biodiversity around the country.